 International Security Research and Outreach Programme (ISROP)

-The International Security Research and Outreach Programme (ISROP) is part of the International Security Bureau of Foreign Affairs and International Trade Canada.
+The International Security Research and Outreach Programme (ISROP) is part of the International Security and Intelligence Bureau of Foreign Affairs, Trade and Development Canada.

 The Programme draws upon the expertise of academic/think-tank communities in Canada and abroad to inform and support the development of Canada's international security policy.
-ISROP acts as a focal point for timely, high quality and policy-relevant research on international security and defence issues related to North American, regional and multilateral security and defence cooperation, non-proliferation (nuclear and non-nuclear), arms control and disarmament and also supports the Graduate Research Awards (GRA), in conjunction with the Simons Foundation.
-We develop policy research through partnerships with experts from Canada and abroad, focussing on developing Canadian capacities to engage with these issues.
+ISROP acts as a focal point for timely, high quality and policy-relevant research on international security and defence issues related to North American, regional and multilateral security and defence cooperation, and on non-proliferation, arms control and disarmament, and also supports the Graduate Research Awards (GRA) in conjunction with The Simons Foundation.
+We develop policy research and activities through partnerships with experts from Canada and abroad.

 The History of the ISROP